4d/docs/docs/FormEditor/formEditor.md

 ## CSS Preview

-The Form editor allows you to view your form with or without applied CSS values.
+The Form editor allows you to view your forms with or without applied CSS values.

-When [style sheets](createStylesheet.md) have been defined, by default forms (including inherited forms and subforms) are opened in the CSS Preview mode for your operating system.
+When [style sheets](createStylesheet.md) have been defined, forms (including inherited forms and subforms) are opened in the CSS Preview mode for your operating system by default.

 ### Selecting CSS Preview Mode